-Also, cat litter is not cheap, so the last thing that you want is to be wasting expensive litter by laying it too deep.
+Also, cat litter is not cheap, so the last thing that you want is to waste expensive litter by laying it too deep.
 Of course, too little litter in your cat’s box is not ideal either, as you’ll swiftly end up with a smelly mess!
 But just how deep should cat litter be?
+In general, it should be 2 to 3 inches deep.

-There is no one definitive answer, so we put together the following three tips to help you gauge the right amount of litter to keep your cat happy and to save you money.
+However, there is no definitive answer, so we put together the following three tips to help you gauge the right amount of litter to keep your cat happy and save you money.
 Let’s get started!

 1. How many cats are using the litter box?